cyberark/terraform-provider-cyberark/README.md

-## Terraform Provider Secrets Hub
+## Terraform Provider Cyberark

-This topic describes how to integrate Terraform with Secrets Hub using the Terraform Provider Secrets Hub.
+This topic describes how to integrate Terraform with Secrets Hub using the Terraform Provider Cyberark.

 ## Certification level
 ![](https://img.shields.io/badge/Certification%20Level-Certified-28A745?link=https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)

 ## Overview

-The Terraform Provider Secrets Hub is open source and available on GitHub.
+The Terraform Provider Cyberark is open source and available on GitHub.

-The Terraform Provider Secrets Hub has the ability to interact with CyberArk Cloud Resources(Privilege Cloud and Secrethubs) and can create safes, accounts, secretstores and sync policies.
+The Terraform Provider Cyberark has the ability to interact with CyberArk Cloud Resources(Privilege Cloud and Secrethubs) and can create safes, accounts, secretstores and sync policies.

 Note: Supported platforms for account creation are AWS, Azure, and MySQL databases.

-The Terraform Provider Secrets Hub includes the following features and benefits:
+The Terraform Provider Cyberark includes the following features and benefits:

 Configuration in the Terraform manifest